joelmeckert/jc-path-mtu/README.md

 - https://github.com/kellyjonbrazil/jc

 # Notes
 I had attempted to use nmap, but some providers block ICMP types other than echo requests.
-An MTU change anywhere in the path can destroy IPSec VPNs over UDP.
+An MTU change anywhere in the path can destroy IPSec VPNs over UDP, and it is something that chewed away days worth of my time in one instance.